New Jersey Uber/Lyft Accident Lawyers

 - Take pictures of the accident with your phone.

-- Never leave the scene of the accident until the first responders tell you it is safe to do so.
+- Never leave the accident scene until the first responders tell you it is safe.

 - Report the accident to your insurance company and the rideshare company.